odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

       - type: city
         url: /destinations/india/states/uttarakhand/cities/thikalna/
         title: Thikalna
+        content: >-
-        content: "Today, we drive for about three hours to the market town of Almora.
+          Today, we drive for about three hours to the market town of Almora.
           You can spend some time exploring this ancient hill town, and visit the temple of Golu Devta, the god of justice, just outside the town.
-The temple, unusually, is full of brass bells, hung up as offerings by devotees.\n\nYou then limber up for your walking tour with a 1-hour stroll through oak and rhododendron forests to the village of\_Thikalna.
-This is a small village with terraced valleys, deodar forests, rhododendron trails and yellow mustard fields, with views of the stunning snow-capped Nanda Devi."
+          The temple, unusually, is full of brass bells, hung up as offerings by devotees.

+          You then limber up for your walking tour with a 1-hour stroll through oak and rhododendron forests to the village of Thikalna.
+This is a small village with terraced valleys, deodar forests, rhododendron trails and yellow mustard fields, with views of the stunning snow-capped Nanda Devi.
       - type: hotel
         url: >-
           /destinations/india/states/uttarakhand/cities/thikalna/hotels/thikalna-himalayan-retreat/